pepeiborra/gc-benchmarks/blog.md

 ## Conclusion

+The incremental garbage collector offers shorter pauses than the copying collector without the need to change any code, and little to no performance costs assuming an extra core available.
+Compact regions afford more control to decide when and for how long to pause, and even to perform the compaction concurrently with the main program, therefore achieving pauses as short as desired with the same performance characteristics.
+But this is at the cost of significant complexity, whereas the incremental collector can be turned on with a simple flag.

-The new incremental garbage collector will make GHC a better fit for many applications that require shorter GC pauses, such as games, event sourcing engines, and high-frequency trading systems.
-It is currently [under review][5] for merging to GHC HEAD and hopefully will make it in time for the 8.10 release.
+The incremental garbage collector will hopefully make GHC a better fit for many applications that require shorter GC pauses, such as games, event sourcing engines, and high-frequency trading systems.
+It is currently [under review][5] for merging to GHC HEAD.

 Finally, an obligatory disclaimer.
-The work on the incremental garbage collector for GHC has been sponsored by my employer, Standard Chartered, and all the views expressed in this blog post are my own and not that of my employer.
+The work carried out by Well-Typed has been sponsored by my employer, Standard Chartered.
+All the views expressed in this blog post are my own and not that of my employer.

 [1]: https://www.youtube.com/watch?v=7_ig6r2C-d4
 [2]: https://www.reddit.com/r/haskell/comments/81r6z0/trying_out_ghc_compact_regions_for_improved/